itornaza/cpp-geeks-cafe/README.md

 * `Order` is the class that handles the individual orders to support our waiters.
 We need a unique id for each order and we create it by combining the waiter's id with the second of the day that the order is taken.
 Within the order we find a multimap object that keeps track of the product that was ordered associated with an optional comment from the customer, like "one brown sugar and no cream".
 Of course basic functionality to add remove and clear products from our order is included as well.

-The command line interface is implemented in a separate file named `cli.cpp` so it can be easily replaced by a more advanced gui.
+The command line interface is implemented in a separate file named `cli.cpp` so it can be easily replaced by a more sophisticated gui.
 The respective functions are packed together in `namespace cli` for code clarity.

-There are some tests implemented in `test.cpp` which can be launched with the `-t` option.
+Following the same style, tests are implemented in `test.cpp` and can be launched with the `-t` option, as described below in the 'Basic build instructions' section.

+## Rubric points addressed

-## Dependencies for Running Locally
+## Dependencies for running locally
 * cmake >= 3.11
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)